"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 And just so we're clear, the terms "fats" and "oils" are often used interchangeably, but fat is more correctly considered solid at room temperature, while oils are liquid.
 But what's really important is the structure.

-Coconut oil's uniqueness is directly related to its chemical structure, or more precisely, the length of its fatty acid chains.
+Organic coconut oil's uniqueness is directly related to its chemical structure, or more precisely, the length of its fatty acid chains.

-Coconut oil is comprised of medium-chain fatty acids (MCFAs), also called medium-chain triglycerides or MCTs.
+Organic coconut oil is comprised of medium-chain fatty acids (MCFAs), also called medium-chain triglycerides or MCTs.

-Coconut oil is nature's richest source of these MCFAs.
+Organic coconut oil is nature's richest source of these MCFAs.

 By contrast, most common vegetable or seed oils are comprised of long chain fatty acids (LCFAs), also known as long-chain triglycerides or LCTs.

-There are several reasons to explain why these long-chain fatty acids are not as good for you as the MCFAs in coconut oil:
+There are several reasons to explain why these long-chain fatty acids are not as good for you as the MCFAs in organic coconut oil:

 - LCFAs are difficult for the body to break down -- they must be packaged with lipoproteins or carrier proteins and require special enzymes for digestion.